warestack/bda/session3/exercises/exercise2.md

 print(book[1452:1800])
 ```

+> [!NOTE]
+>
-The output of this script is the following:
+> The output of this script is the following:
+>
 > CHAPTER I. Down the Rabbit-Hole  Alice was beginning to get very tired of sitting by her sister on the bank, and of having nothing to do: once or twice she had peeped into the book her sister was reading, but it had no pictures or conversations in it, “and what is the use of a book,” thought Alice “without pictures or conversations?”

 2. The following script demonstrates how to extract the book name from the URL.
+For example, extracting `1661-0.txt` from `http://www.gutenberg.org/files/1661/1661-0.txt` .

 ```python
 import re